Is It Me, Or Is "KUWTK" Is Really Pushing The Kourtney & Scott Agenda This Season?

 KUWTK may be pushing the Skourtney agenda this season, but we know how things played out between the exes in real life.
 Kourtney is now tattoo-official with Blink-182 rocker Travis Barker, and Scott is still hanging out with Amelia Gray Hamlin.
 The reality stars' new relationships aren't stopping shippers from dreaming, though — even Chuck and Blair found their way back to each other eventually.

-The final season of Keeping Up with the Kardashians airs Thursdays at 8 PM EST on E!.
+The final season of Keeping Up with the Kardashians is available to stream on hayu and to watch on E!